How has the production of Sauternes wine evolved over time?

 The weather conditions also have an effect on when the grapes can be harvested.
 Typically, harvest season for Sauternes occurs from October through December, but if there are warm temperatures earlier in the year, then this can cause an earlier harvest season.
 In addition, cold or wet weather can also delay harvest season as it can prevent or slow down mold growth on the grapes.

-See also What are the different styles of Gewürztraminer wine?
+See also What is fortified wine?

 Overall, climate plays a huge role in determining how successful a vintage of Sauternes will be.
 Warmer temperatures may lead to earlier harvests and faster ripening of grapes; however, too much heat can cause problems with overripe fruit and poor quality wines.
 On top of that, cold or wet weather can delay ripening and lead to smaller crops and lower yields.